I am a Ph.D. candidate (ABD) at the Department of Communication in Michigan State University.

-In my leading or independent investigations, I identify critical questions and employ various data types (e.g., experimental, longitudinal, network) and advanced statistical models (e.g., SEM, MLM) to answer these questions.
+I am good at identifying problems and employ various data types (e.g., experimental, longitudinal, network) and advanced statistical models (e.g., SEM, MLM) to generate insights and offer solutions.

 A longitudinal analysis of how romantic and friendship involvement are associated with depressive symptoms